phpv8/v8js/README.md

 If you don't want to overwrite the system copy of v8, replace `/usr` in the above commands with `/tmp/v8-install` and then add `--with-v8js=/tmp/v8-install` to the php-v8js `./configure` command below.

+`libv8_libplatform.a` should not be copied directly since it's a thin archive, i.e. it contains only pointers to  the build objects, which otherwise must not be deleted.
+The simple mri-script converts the thin archive to a normal archive.

 Compile php-v8js itself
 -----------------------